Nirmitee.io

 Snowflake Health Data Cloud

 Snowflake's differentiation is data sharing and collaboration.
-The Health Data Cloud provides curated healthcare datasets (claims, prescription, lab data) from partners like Datavant, Komodo Health, and IQVIA directly in Snowflake's marketplace.
+The Health Data Cloud provides curated healthcare datasets (claims, prescriptions, and lab data) from partners like Datavant, Komodo Health, and IQVIA directly in Snowflake's marketplace.
 For organizations that need to combine internal clinical data with external benchmarking data, Snowflake is compelling.

 Strengths: Unmatched data marketplace ecosystem, easy SQL-based analytics, strong governance (Dynamic Data Masking, row-level security), multi-cloud deployment.
 Snowpark enables Python/Java/Scala UDFs for more complex transformations.

 Weaknesses: Limited real-time streaming capabilities (Snowpipe has minutes of latency).
-ML/AI capabilities improving but still behind Databricks.
+ML/AI capabilities are improving, but still behind Databricks.
 Credit-based pricing can be unpredictable.

 AWS HealthLake